webfactory/WebfactoryShortcodeBundle/README.md

 You can also use [ESI rendering](https://symfony.com/doc/current/http_cache/esi.html) for particular shortcodes.
 The advantage of ESI is that single shortcode replacements can be stored in edge caches and/or reverse proxies like Varnish and possibly be reused on multiple pages.

 ⚠️ Take care: Due to the way ESI works, the (master) `Request` visible to controllers is no longer the one where the shortcode was used.
-Keep that in mind wehn you, for example, want to log the URLs where shortcodes are beiung used.
+Keep that in mind when you, for example, want to log the URLs where shortcodes are being used.

-To use ESI-based embedding for a particular shortcode, use the following configuration:
+To use ESI-based embedding for a particular shortcode, use a configuration like the following:

 ```yaml
 # config.yml